First, a History of “Whack A Mole” on Toxic Solvent-Based Strippers

-The latest replacement NMP (n-methyl-2-pyrrolidone), which is not as harsh as Methylene chloride, and is actually quite tolerable for many chemically sensitive folks, does have a Prop 65 warning for birth defects or other reproductive harm.
-I list only one paint remover with this chemical along with many alternatives.
+The latest replacement, NMP (n-methyl-2-pyrrolidone), which is not as harsh as Methylene Chloride, and is actually quite tolerable for many chemically sensitive folks, does have a Prop 65 warning for birth defects or other reproductive harm.
+I list only one paint remover with this chemical alongside the best alternatives.

 In the mainstream realm, new formulas are being sold with acetone, turpentine, toluene, and xylene.
-I don’t list any paint strippers with these solvents because their higher VOC levels emit the strongest fumes and they are challenging for the chemically sensitive.
+I don’t list any paint strippers with these solvents because their higher VOC levels emit the strongest fumes and they are challenging to use.

-There are better options now, lower (and even 0-VOC) formulas.
+There are better options now, lower (and even zero-VOC) formulas.
 Safer more environmentally friendly solvents include dibasic ester, bio-based solvents, and alcohol solvents.

 You still need to wear protective gear including safety glasses, gloves, and a mask.
 Though all of the options here can technically be used indoors.

-These safer solvents do work but they take considerably longer on most coatings than the harsh solvents of the past.
+These safer solvents are effective but they take considerably longer on most coatings than the harsh solvents of the past.